dialex/start-testing/docs/toolbox/test-strategy.md

 The test strategy is defined at the start of the project and can be revisited and reviewed during the duration of that project.
 It's typically created to specify the answers to the five Ws (see [**`W5H`** mnemonic]()).

-The strategy usually driven by the testers, yet it should always include feedback from all team members.
-Their input is valuable because product owners know how stakeholders and customers will measure the product's quality, and because developers will partner with you to implement that test strategy.
+The strategy is usually driven by the testers, yet it should always include feedback from all team members:

+- *Software Testers* want to know what they might be testing over the course of the project
+- *Software Developers* want to know how they can increase [testability]()
+- *Project Managers* want to understand how you'll test, so they can be confident in making a decision to release
+- *Product Owners* can tell you how the product is meant to be used
+- *Customer Support* can tell you how the customer uses the system, and the kind of problems they encounter
+- *Sales* can tell you which products are the most popular

 > A good test strategy is a rich collage of different processes, techniques and tools.
 >